 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may require you to take additional courses to meet degree requirements.
 Consult an advisor whenever taking advantage of other options.
-See information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues).
+See information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and research and computing literacy).

 - Foundations of Oral Communication (3 Credits, SPCH 100)

 - Advanced Research Writing (3 Credits, WRTG 391)

 or other advanced upper-level writing course

 Topics for Mathematical Literacy (3 Credits, MATH 105) or College Mathematics (3 Credits, MATH 103) (Available overseas only) or other approved math or statistics course

 Arts and Humanities Courses

 - Technological Transformations (3 Credits, HIST 125) or other arts and humanities course